 Cambodia Town, focused in and around a 1.2-mile stretch of Anaheim Street between Atlantic and Junipero avenues, is home to the largest concentration of Cambodians of any city outside of Asia.
-Its business district includes numerous restaurants, clothing stores, jewelry stores and temples, most of which will be open during the parade and festival and eager to welcome folks to the neighborhood.“
+Its business district includes numerous restaurants, clothing stores, jewelry stores and temples, most of which will be open during the parade and festival and eager to welcome folks to the neighborhood.

-The parade began in 2005, becoming the first Cambodian parade outside of the country itself.
-San said the event was meant to serve as “a unifying force for Cambodians in Long Beach” by presenting Cambodian cultural customs and traditions to change the social and economic well-being of residents and business owners, while also giving a strengthened identity to the community’s children.
+The intention of the parade and festival has always focused on presenting Cambodian cultural customs and traditions to change the social and economic well-being of residents and business owners, while also giving a strengthened identity to the community’s children.